Nutrition for Growth (N4G) commitment

 3. Strengthen the functioning and accountability of the National Food and Nutrition Commission of Zambia to adequately coordinate across the key sectors.

-1. Provincial and District Nutrition Coordinators have been recruited under the National Food and Nutrition Commission to coordinate the multisector response to nutrition during third quarter 2020 as a way of bridging the human resource gap in the country.
-Additionally, 48 Nutrition Coordinators are being attached to the Commission to support the multisector nutrition response.
-New structures for nutrition are being created in the Ministry of Livestock and Fisheries and Community Development.
+1. Additional Provincial (2) and District Nutrition Coordinators (6) were recruited under the National Food and Nutrition Commission in the new SUN districts to coordinate the multisector response to nutrition during third quarter 2020 as a way of bridging the human resource gap in the country, with Officers to serve as District Nutrition Support Coordinators to support rollout.

 At least half of the individual commitment components are assessed to be on course